tamarushin/08-rest/README.md

 ## Learning Objectives
 * students will learn to use promise constructs to manage asynchronous code
-* students will learn to create a vanilla RESTful API with in-memory persistence
+* students will learn to create a vanilla RESTful API

 #### Feature Tasks
 * create the following directories to organize your code: